By Catherine Bremer and Emmanuel Jarry

 "We cannot simultaneously restore public finances and impose a competitiveness shock - a massive and immediate transfer of employer payroll taxes onto taxes," said a government source.

-Hollande, however, has already scrapped a VAT hike his predecessor Nicolas Sarkozy proposed for the same reason.
+Hollande is wary of raising consumption taxes to cut costs for employers and has already scrapped a VAT hike which his predecessor Nicolas Sarkozy proposed for the same reason.

 Michel Didier, head of the Coe-Rexecode economic think-tank, warned on Monday that French industry was on a "slippery slope" that could only be remedied by reducing the cost of labor.